shrikumaran/shrikumaran.github.io/_pages/about.md

 ***

 <a name="project"></a>
-# Side Projects
+# Projects

 ### `sharinGAN`
 <p align="center">
   <img src="https://github.com/jaychandra6/sharinGAN/blob/master/static/gif.gif" width=600>
 </p>

 [**sharinGAN**](https://github.com/jaychandra6/sharinGAN) is a simple implementation of Generative Adversarial Networks that generates sharingans.
 I trained the model using PyTorch.
+This model was trained on Google Colab Notebook.
+It took 15 minutes to train and the number of epochs was 3000.
+The dataset consists of only 56 images.
 ***